 Then as now, this is a vital truth to grasp, because the church is always prone to think of grace in ungracious ways.
 Much like faith, grace gets reduced to a mystical property infused into believers or a cooperative effort between God and humanity.
 According to this line of thinking, if we make a sincere attempt to believe and obey, God will respond with more grace in a quid pro quo arrangement.

 This, of course, is precisely the opposite of what grace means.
 That’s why the Apostle draws the contrast between works that earn wages and grace that comes free from the giver (Romans 4:4-8, 16; 11:6).
 As he sums it up, “For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”
-(Ephesians 2:8-9)
+And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast” (Ephesians 2:8-9).

 All of us are tempted to smuggle our own efforts into our standing before God, even in subtle ways.
-But if God’s favour to us depended in any way on our actions or sincerity or intentions – in short, on anything we’ve ever done or might ever do – then we’d all be condemned under His judgment.
+But if God’s favour to us depended in any way on our actions or sincerity or intentions – in short, on anything we’ve ever done or might ever do – then we’d all be condemned under his judgment.
 If we know anything of our own hearts, we know this to be true.
-Recognizing God’s sovereign grace not only honours Him, it liberates us to respond to Him out of joyful gratitude.
+Recognizing God’s sovereign grace not only honours him, it liberates us to respond to him out of joyful gratitude.

 Solus Christus (Christ alone)

-Nevertheless, over the centuries before the Reformation, the church managed to elevate its martyrs and clergy, among others, to a mediatory role between Christ and His people.
+Nevertheless, over the centuries before the Reformation, the church had managed to elevate its martyrs and clergy, among others, to a mediatory role between Christ and his people.
 Modern Christians aren’t immune to this temptation, either.
 We often place our pastors, our prominent leaders and other mature believers on a pedestal, seeing them as closer to God than the rest of us, their prayers more effectual.

 But the reformers would remind us, as they did the church of their time, that we all have equal access to God through Christ.
 No one is as worthy, as acceptable to God, or as ready to be gracious to us as Jesus.